pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_accessing_kubernetes_cluster.md

 Copy kubeconfig file into your home directory (this is the directory opened after successful login)

 - **Step 3:** Merge EKS kubeconfig file with existing kubeconfig file for on-premise Kubernetes.
-SSH to Linux machine using PuTTY, confirm that your kubeconfig.yaml file has been copied to home directory
+SSH to Linux jumphost using PuTTY, confirm that your kubeconfig.yaml file has been copied to home directory

         ls -l